bradhowes/keystrokecountdown/src/articles/slidingViews/index.md

     }

     /**
-     @brief Slide two views, the old one slides out while the new one slides it.
+     Slide two views, the old one slides out while the new one slides it.

-     @param index the unique tag value for the view to slide in and make current
+     - parameter index: the unique tag value for the view to slide in and make current
-     @param method the sliding method to invoke to do the sliding */
-    private mutating func transition(activate: Kind, method: (_ : LowerView) -> () -> () ) {
+     - parameter method: the sliding method to invoke to do the sliding */ private mutating func transition(activate: Kind, method: (_ : LowerView) -> () -> () ) {
         if activate == active { return }